 Child Information Record (aka Emergency Card)

-- At registration, parents/guardian will complete a "Child Information Record" (Emergency Card).
-This form indicates the names of those individuals other than a parent or guardian to whom the child may be released. - Staff will only release a child to an adult, 18 years or older, who is listed on the Child Information Record.
-No exceptions will be made. - Children's information/emergency cards must remain current throughout the school year. - In the event of parental legal disputes, legal documentation must be presented
+At registration, parents/guardian will complete a "Child Information Record" (Emergency Card).
+This form indicates the names of those individuals other than a parent or guardian to whom the child may be released.

 CONTACT CARDS